III. B North - East Region

 The route from Ruse to Borovo (road 501)

-I can say that it is one of my favourite routes in this area.
-Never mind I pedalled it many times, it always brings me a great pleasure to be here again.
+This is one of my favourite routes in this area.
+I pedalled it many times, it always brings me great pleasure to be here again.

 From Ruse to Basarbovo to Ivanovo to Dve Mogili to Borovo.

-Again I will say, in this sector the most important is to avoid road E 85.
+Remember, it is very important to avoid road E 85.
 It is one of the extremely dangerous roads in Bulgaria.

-As it can be seen from the road profile chart, the road from Ruse to Borovo is a not steep ascending.
+As it can be seen from the road profile chart, the road from Ruse to Borovo is a not steep.
 A steeper hill is the one from Basarbovo to Ivanovo.

 Bicyclists heading toward Sofia have to follow the same route !